 Checkmk accesses this API via the

-agent_aws ‘Special Agent’ — which replaces the Checkmk agent — but in contrast this agent runs locally on the
+agent_aws special agent — which replaces the Checkmk agent — but in contrast this agent runs locally on the Checkmk server.

-to AWS as the root user, and navigate to Security, Identity, & Compliance ⇒ IAM (Identity and Access Management).
+Log in to AWS as the root user, and navigate in All services to Security, Identity, & Compliance > IAM (Identity and Access Management).

 As a user name choose, for example,

-It is important that you select the Programmatic Access for Access Type.
+It is important that you select the Access key - Programmatic access for Select AWS credential type.

 check-mk) does not matter here.